moj-analytical-services/rpackage_training/README.md

 # 4. Make a copy of the project in R Studio

-Guidance to make a copy of the project in R Studio is at https://user-guidance.services.alpha.mojanalytics.xyz/github.html#r-studio.
+You then need to clone your repository to your version of R to allow you to make changes to it.
+Guidance to do this is available here: https://user-guidance.services.alpha.mojanalytics.xyz/github.html#r-studio.
 As github has changed since this guidance was made, instead of clicking the green github 'Clone or download' button, click the green 'Code' button.

-Exercise 3: Follow Step 1 of the guidance to make a copy of the project in R Studio.
+Exercise 4: Follow Step 1 of the guidance to make a copy of the project in R Studio.

 # 5. Create the package

-You can create a package in R Studio by taking the following steps:
+You can now convert your cloned repository into a package automatically in R Studio by taking the following steps:

 - Install the package devtools if you haven't already (click on Packages, Install, type in devtools and click on Install).
 - Run the following command and select the option to overwrite what is already there: